 Additionally, Voya Foundation’s research has shown that another key indicator of the effectiveness of STEM education lies in the experience and credentials of STEM teachers themselves.
 For that reason, as part of our focus on assisting teachers across the United States, we also accept grant proposals from organizations providing STEM training and education opportunities to current or aspiring K-12 teachers.

-At Voya Financial, we believe that empowering young people to better understand and take control of their finances is an essential first step toward achieving financial resilience.
+At Voya Foundation, we believe that empowering young people to better understand and take control of their finances is an essential first step toward achieving financial resilience.

 Our financial literacy focus is guided by research and experience.
 We believe that the most impactful financial literacy programs teach youth how to navigate life’s financial milestones and occur right as participants are on the cusp of achieving financial independence.
 For that reason, we support organizations year-round that provide financial literacy curriculum to students in high school (grades 9-12).
 Programs must cover several or all of the important financial milestones listed below: